True Natural Bodybuilding

 How to follow your diet successfully

 • Be motivated and determined.
 Ask yourself why you want to reduce your body fat, and how important it is to you.
-Less body fat makes you more beautiful and healthy.
+Less body fat makes you more handsome and healthy.

 • Change your mindset: stop thinking about food as an item of pleasure, consider its nutritional value as a means to feed your body, to get slim, and to stay healthy.